 Codema's vision is for a better quality of life for all citizens through a fair and inclusive transition to a low-carbon society.

-Our mission is to accelerate Dublin’s low-carbon transition through innovative, local-level energy and climate change policy, planning and projects, in order to mitigate the effects of climate change and improve the lives of citizens.
+Our mission is to accelerate Dublin’s low-carbon transition through innovative, local-level energy and climate change research, planning, engagement and project delivery, in order to mitigate the effects of climate change and improve the lives of citizens.

 We aim to achieve this by: